Tailscale v1.8 is here!

 🐛 We’ve also added the tailscale bugreport subcommand to add a marker in your logs, along with an optional note.
 If you use this command shortly after a problem occurs (or ideally both before and after reproducing a problem) it will make it easier for firstname.lastname@example.org to find the details in your logs.
 Note that you still need to send an email or file a bug, the bugreport here only adds a known point in the logs so we can work to solve it with you more efficiently.

 There was a large effort to improve and address DNS configuration issues and MagicDNS across all platforms.
 This leads nicely into our work on a new beta feature…

 Split DNS is a feature a lot of users with more complicated DNS configs have been asking for.
 This is the ability to set a DNS server that is only used for specific domain names.
 Split DNS enables better control on where DNS requests go, and allows users to apply more advanced policies.

-The admin UI now has a new “Settings” panel, including a page for “feature previews” letting admins to easily toggle features on and off.
+The admin console now has a new General settings page, including feature previews letting admins to easily toggle features on and off.
 Use this page to opt your network into new Tailscale features.

 Send Files via Tailscale

 Easy, secure access to your files is important.
 A new alpha feature, Taildrop, allows you to send files from your phone, computer, or tablet.
 The ability to send files to Tailscale connected devices requires both of them to be on 1.8, and they need to be your own devices.
 This feature is in alpha so major improvements are coming soon to the UX/UI, supported platforms, and more.
-To try it out, enable ‘Send Files’ in the feature preview setting page.
+To try it out, enable ‘Send Files’ in the General page of the admin console.